JurgenDS/quizmaster/docs/architecture.md

 Frontend is a Single-Page Application (SPA) in [React 19](https://react.dev/).
 It uses [react-router](https://reactrouter.com/) for routing.

 ## Backend
-Backend is a Spring Boot application, serving both frontend as a SPA (Single-Page Application) at URL `\`, and REST APIs for the frontend at URLs starting with `\api\`.
+Backend is a PHP application, serving both frontend as a SPA (Single-Page Application) at URL `/`, and REST APIs for the frontend at URLs starting with `/api/`.
-- Uses [Lombok](https://projectlombok.org/) to reduce boilerplate code.

 Data are stored in PostgreSQL dabatase.
-- DB is accessed using JPA/Hibernate,
+- DB is accessed using Doctrine,
-- data scheme versioned and migrated using Flyway.
+- data scheme versioned and migrated using Doctrine.

 ## Component Diagram
 ```mermaid